Day-to-Day Essentials

 Your role as a host isn’t simply to “take care of” the people who stay with you, but rather give them a hand when needed to enhance their independence and confidence.
 Offering companionship and emotional support – as well as helping your guests achieve their goals – is just as much a focus in the Disability Homestay Network program.
 If a high level of assistance is required, the guest may travel with a support worker or carer.

-Examples of how you might support your guest during their stay:
+Examples of how you might support your guest:

 (no behavioural plans and ambulatory)